-Acknowledging the significant urban development and associated challenges in the RH WA, which limits the availability of land for new parks and related public benefits in the built urban environment, the RH WASC emphasized that land rehabilitation-transforming existing underused or degraded land into vibrant, green, multi-benefit spaces-will be a defining characteristic of most future Projects.
-Other interested parties voiced support for improvements such as green streets tailored for safe active transportation; features that provide flood protection and climate resilience; and enhanced park maintenance.
-Equity remained a central theme during engagement, with calls for ensuring that resource distribution prioritizes historically underserved communities.
+Acknowledging the significant urban development and associated challenges in the SSMB WA, which limits the availability of land for new parks and related public benefits, the SSMB WASC prioritizes Projects that improve public health, reduce urban heat island effect, and remove hardscape.
+Equity remained a central theme during engagement with the SSMB WASC, with calls for ensuring that resource distribution prioritizes historically underserved communities and those that face environmental injustices.

 It is important to recognize that increasing access to and the quality of open spaces, providing additional recreational opportunities, and supporting community resilience to climate change are all critical for improving public health.
-However, under the SCW Program, these benefits must be pursued as co-benefits of Projects and Programs rather than standalone objectives, as all Projects are required to provide a Water Quality Benefit.
+However, under the SCW Program, these benefits must be pursued as co-benefits of Projects and Programs, rather than standalone objectives, as all Projects are required to provide a Water Quality Benefit.
 These co-benefits should be integrated into Projects and Programs that are primarily designed to address stormwater and urban runoff pollution.
 During Project planning and design, Project proponents and Municipalities should proactively seek opportunities to incorporate features, such as nature-based solutions or multi-benefit green infrastructure, that meet both the water quality requirements of the SCW Program and the broader needs of the communities they serve.
-In highly urbanized areas, "leftover" spaces such as vacant parcels, utility corridors and transportation rights of ways can often be leveraged to increase shade plantings and to provide neighborhood green spaces.
+In highly urbanized areas, "leftover" spaces such as utility corridors and transportation right of ways can often be leveraged to increase shade plantings and to provide neighborhood green spaces.

-Notably, surface-based BMPs-such as bioswales, rain gardens, or green streets-often offer greater potential for public-facing cobenefits than subsurface features, which may be less visible and less accessible to the community.
-Where feasible, surface BMPs should be prioritized or paired with community amenities to enhance the multi-benefit nature of SCW Program, thereby supporting the achievement of Goal C (Figure 1-5).
+Notably, surface-based BMPs such as bioswales, rain gardens, or green streets often offer greater potential for public-facing cobenefits than subsurface features, which may be less visible and less accessible to the community.
+Additionally, given the limited permeability of local soils, surface BMPs should be prioritized or paired with community amenities to enhance the multi-benefit nature of SCW Program, thereby supporting the achievement of Goal C (Figure 1-5).

-Net Area of Park and Green Space Created
+Net Area of Park and Green Space Created (acres)

-Net Area of Green Space at Schools Created
+Net Area of Green Space at Schools Created (acres)

-Net Area of Park Enhanced or Restored
+121 Net Area of Park Enhanced or Restored (acres)

-126 Net New Area of Canopy, Cooling, and Shading Surfaces
+46 Net New Area of Canopy, Cooling, and Shading Surfaces (acres)